-Systems like SAP, look Oracle Financials and PeopleSoft attempt to integrate all aspects of a business, rx regardless of the number of countries, stuff industries, product lines they operate in.
+Systems like SAP, Oracle Financials and PeopleSoft attempt to integrate all aspects of a business, regardless of the number of countries, industries, product lines they operate in.
 They address all areas of the business, from accounting, to manufacturing, to planning, to human resources, to management.
 There is no question that large corporations have benefited from this integration, but is it possible that we’ve gone too far?

 The larger the computer system, the higher the cost of change.
 For example, one of my clients was an international oil company which wanted to experiment with a new subsidiary.
 The company found it cost effective to do a whole installation of Microsoft Dynamics (and throw it away when the experiment proved to be a success) than to integrate the new subsidiary into their main system right away.

 But, more importantly, large systems become increasingly complex, reducing their ability to adapt to change.
 I don’t have an inside track, but I have noticed that my telephone company’s billing system seems to be unable to keep up with changes in cellphone services and fees.
 In any competitive industry, even large companies need to be nimble and respond to changes in the marketplace quickly.

 Finally, there is the “best of breed” problem.
 You may have the biggest, most integrated system, but there are other systems that handle specific functions better.
 You then are faced with the choice of the one-vendor-solution versus assembling a system from the best of breeds by several vendors.
 So, you get your basic General Ledger, Accounts Payable, Banking and Accounts Receivable from one vendor, your Point-of-Sale system from another and your document imaging from a third.